 They make great desktop images.

-A revised crank web significantly increases the crankshaft balance factor to a level on par with Kawasaki’s factory racers.
-The end result is reduced engine vibration, smoother power delivery and a noticeable improvement in low rpm throttle response.
-From the first crack of the throttle, to wide-open at the rev limiter; this new engine generates controllable, class-leading performance.
+Its crank web design produces a crankshaft balance factor of close to 60 percent, on par with Kawasaki’s factory racers.
+The result is reduced engine vibration, smoother power delivery and increased performance in the mid-high rpm range.
+Tuned to deliver the widest possible torque band, the KX250F engine offers traction in a controllable, class-leading manner from the first crack of the throttle to wide-open at the rev limiter.

-The rest of the KX250F is equally impressive, with premium-quality Renthal aluminum handlebars included as standard equipment along with black triple clamps, number plates, engine covers, hubs and wheels.
-Factory-style graphics finish off the package and compliment the KX250F’s stellar on-track performance.
+The rest of the KX250F is equally impressive, with premium-quality Renthal aluminum handlebars included as standard equipment along with black triple clamps, engine covers and hubs.
+The new black alumite coated lightweight aluminum wheels feature a revised cross section that offers both increased strength and lighter weight, and the ribless rear hub and butted spokes further reduce unsprung weight.
+Factory-style graphics finish off the package and complement the KX250F’s stellar on-track performance.

 All-new Engine higher performing and more durable

 – 249cc, liquid-cooled, four-stroke, four-valve, DOHC engine delivers hard-hitting power from mid- to high-rpm

 – Engine oil capacity decreased from 1.5L on previous model to 1.3L, reducing overall weight and mechanical losses